Department of Family Services

 Millions of women around the world suffer unspeakably brutal forms of sexual and gender-based violence.
 Much of this happens in regions of the world where there is armed conflict, and sexual violence is the weapon of choice, used to inflict terror and silence opponents.

-To provide compassionate interventions in the meantime, they’ve created Story Cloth Groups.
+To help provide compassionate interventions in the meantime, they’ve created Story Cloth Groups.

 Of course, group therapy is not new to the county.